matthewmueller/socket/Readme.md

 ### Listen on a file descriptor (Socket Activation)

-Tools like systemd support passing a socket to the processes that it manages.
-This allows systemd to manage the lifecycle of socket, not your server.
+Tools like Systemd support passing a socket to the processes that it manages.
+This allows Systemd to manage the lifecycle of socket, not your server.

 This greatly improves restart time and allows connections to hang (rather than be refused) until the server is online again.
-There's a test in [socket_test.go](./socket_test.go) with an exampe of how to do this in pure Go without Systemd.
+There's a test in [socket_test.go](./socket_test.go) with an example of how to do this in pure Go without Systemd.

 ```go
 socket.ListenAndServe(ctx, "fd:3", handler)